Is It a Lumbar Sprain or Herniated Disc? How Do I Know?

 - Pain tends to lessen when bending forward.

-Sprains or strains are usually the result of typical movements such as standing up, stretching, sitting down, picking something up, or reaching for something.
+Sprains or strains are usually the result of injury caused by such typical movements as standing up, stretching, sitting down, picking something up, or reaching for something.
 They also tend to respond well in the short term to ice and anti-inflammatory medicine.

 Lumbar Sprain Tests